kangmartin/TV-Show-Index/README.md

 ## Installation

 Instructions on setting up the project locally.
+To get a local copy up and running follow these simple example steps.

 ```bash
 git clone https://github.com/kangmartin/TV-Show-Index.git